 The COVID-19 vaccine rollout will start in early February and will include those who are within phases currently approved for vaccination.
 The current vaccination phase includes anyone ages 65 and older.

-As no vaccine events are scheduled at this time, Mason County residents meeting current vaccine requirements who want to be notified when vaccine appointments are available should visit www.vaccinate.wv.gov and fill out the online form or call 833-795-SHOT (833-795-7468) to be placed on the waitlist.
+Mason County residents meeting current vaccine requirements who want to be notified when vaccine appointments are available should visit www.vaccinate.wv.gov and fill out the online form or call 833-795-SHOT (833-795-7468) to be placed on the waitlist.

 Mason County citizens who are already on the waitlist through the Mason County Health Department or the Mason County Office of Emergency Services are now integrated into this system and do not need to register again.
 When vaccine arrives, the Mason County Office of Emergency Services will contact those on the waitlist to schedule appointments.